SiyuanQi-zz/human-centric-scene-synthesis/README.md

 ./cpp/cpp 0
 ```
 - The sampled results are saved as txt and json files in `tmp/samples'.
 The txt files can be opened and viewed by [RoomArranger](http://www.roomarranger.com/) (free to use on Linux).
+    1. Open RoomArranger (tested on 9.4.1), click "Start New Project" -> "OK".
+    2. Click "Project" -> "Import" -> "Object Listing", and select the sample txt file you want to visualize as "Source".
+    3. Check the box of "Column Headings".
+You should see a change of "Assign attributes".
+Click "OK".
+    4. The sample file should be loaded by now.
+You can change the room size to match the sampled room size.
+The sampled room is represented by a box like other objects, and you can see its size by click on it.
+The room size can be changed by clicking on "Project Properties" on the tool bar or pressing ctrl+T.

+***
 ### Visualizing the results
 - Change the paths in `src/python/config.py`
 - Run `src/python/visualize_activity.py`.
 The visualization results will be saved in 'tmp/figures'.

+***
 If you find this code useful, please cite our work with the following bibtex:
 ```
 @inproceedings{qi2018human,